Gozinih/Automated-MODSIM-DSS-Run/README.md

 ## Overview

-This project was developed to support scenario-based hydropower system analysis, particularly for large-scale systems such as the Manitoba Hydro network.
+This project was developed to support scenario-based hydropower system analysis.
 It automates the full simulation pipeline by:

 - Converting daily inflow scenario data into MODSIM-compatible format
 - Mapping station data to MODSIM nodes